TongZhengHong/CG2111A/README.md

 - The Raspberry Pi is powered by the external power bank
 - RPLidar is powered by and communicates with the RPi via USB connection
 - Arduino Uno is powered by and communicates with RPi via USB connection (USB B port)
-- Alex's motors are powered by 4xAA batteries (with DRV8833 H-bridge)
+- Alex's motors are powered by 4xAA batteries (via DRV8833 H-bridge)
-- Connect the ultrasonic sensor and color sensor to the Arduino
+- Connect the color sensor, ultrasonic sensor and wheel encoders to the Arduino Uno

 <div align="center">